jmt0221/Life_Expectancy/README.md

 # Data Cleaning

 We chose to drop the following variables due to multi-collinearity:  Adult Mortality, Infant Deaths, Thinness (age 5-9), Diptheria, Polio.
 We chose to drop the following variables due to missing values or bad data:  Hepatitis B, BMI, Country Developing Status.
 We also dropped twenty countries due to excessive missing values.
-We performed backwards elimination where we ran the model each time and dropped the following variables due to high P-values:  Total Expenditure on Health, Deaths under 5 years old, and Measles
+We performed backwards elimination where we ran the model each time and dropped the following variables due to high P-values:  Total Expenditure on Health, Deaths under 5 years old, and Measles.
+We were left with

 # Feature Engineering